MCLusardi/poplFinalProject/README.md

 GitHub Repo Link: [https://github.com/MCLusardi/poplFinalProject](https://github.com/MCLusardi/poplFinalProject)

 ## Description
-This tool and grammer can parse many basic elements of python syntax and generate a parse tree of them.
+This tool and grammar can parse many basic elements of Python syntax and generate a parse tree of them.
 The elements it parses include:
+- Arithmetic operations
+- Assignment operations
+- Variables
-- Basic arithmetic
+- Comments
 - for and while loops
 - if statements
 - Function definitions and calls

+This tool also provides the option to visualize the parse tree output in a GUI format.

+This parser was implemented using the ANTLR framework and the Python language.
+The lexer and parser rules were written using Context-Free Grammars.

 ## Suggested Usage
 1. Run `chmod +x *.sh` in order to make the bash scripts executable